Things you need to know about Dino Snores for Kids Christmas Special.

 Yes – please bring a snack with you for the snack break.
 No evening meal is provided but there will be a choice of festive treats to accompany your own food.
 Your food will be stored upon entry and brought to you in the designated eating areas.

-Breakfast will be a choice of a hot, full English buffet, pastries, juice, tea and coffee.
+Breakfast will be a hot English buffet.
 We hope to cater for all dietary requirements but if anybody in your party cannot eat the breakfast provided, please tell us when you book.

 If you wish to bring your own breakfast (and it does not need refrigerating), please ask the events team by emailing email@example.com.